-Addiction rehabilitation programs offer a wide variety of services that are all aimed at a “Whole Life” recovery process, meaning a process that engages them and recovers them on levels previously never before seen.
-It really does recover their whole life, and it will help them fix areas of their life that have nothing to do with addiction, but which need fixing nonetheless.
+Addiction rehabilitation programs offer a wide variety of services that are all aimed at a “Whole Life” recovery process.
+This means a process that engages patients and recovers them on levels previously never before seen.
+It does heal their whole life, and it will help them fix areas of their life that have nothing to do with addiction, but which need addressing nonetheless.

-Conflict resolution is key for any recovering addict.
+Conflict resolution is critical for any recovering addict.
 The problem is, addicts, whether they are in recovery or not, will come across conflict at some point in their lives.
 The real test of such persons is in their ability or lack thereof to resolve such conflict.
-In fact, most individuals cannot resolve the conflict, so they get stuck in it, and they almost always ultimately go to drugs or alcohol and use those substances to cope with the conflict.
+In fact, most individuals cannot resolve the conflict, so they get stuck.
+They ultimately go to drugs or alcohol and to cope with the conflict.

-It does not even matter what the conflict is, actually.
+It does not even matter what the conflict is.
+The important thing is to know how to apply healthy approaches to conflict resolution.
 The keynote is that they cannot cope with it at all.
 That is the most important, salient point here.
 It could be a conflict with a boss, conflict with a spouse, conflict with a child or sibling, or conflict with a co-worker.
-It could be a conflict with a complete stranger.
-It could be anything from getting pulled over by a law enforcement officer to a year’s long fight with a spouse.
+Maybe it’s a conflict with a complete stranger.
+Or, anything from getting pulled over by a law enforcement officer to a fight with a spouse.
 The grim truth is that, if a recovering addict can cope with the conflict they will be fine.
 If they cannot, they risk a relapse.

-Rehab centers teach recovering addicts how to resolve conflicts, and not even just simply cope with them.
-Rehab centers really go the extra mile to help people and to give them a firm and workable approach to beating drug and alcohol addiction once and for all, and to teaching them how to address conflict.
+Treatment programs teach recovering addicts how to resolve conflicts, and not even just simply cope with them.
+They go the extra mile to help people and to give them a firm and workable approach to beating drug and alcohol addiction.
+They also teach them how to address conflict.

-Rehab centers work closely, one on one, with each client to find out what kinds of conflict that client generally speaking suffers with.
-Then, that rehab center helps the client figure out how they can overcome that conflict and come out winning in the long run.
-At the end of the day, this is one of the best ways that recovering addicts are able to achieve and keep sobriety that lasts a lifetime.
+Rehab centers work one-on-one, with each client to find out what kinds of conflict that client is facing.
+Then, that rehab center helps the client figure out how they can overcome that conflict and come out winning.
+All in all, by teaching addicts healthy approaches to conflict resolution, a large part of the battle is won.
+At the end of the day, this is one of the best ways that recovering addicts can achieve and keep sobriety that lasts a lifetime.